Lying With Statistics

 We will do something really interesting - prove that a coin is biased!
 It's easy to do.
 Everyone in the class gets out a coin, a pen and paper.
 Everyone then flips their coin ten times and counts the heads and tails.
 We then count who got what combinations.

 The results were interesting; we found several biased coins.
 Look at the results of the flipping.

-One person got 8 tails and 2 got 8 heads!
-Biased coins for sure!
-Or are they??
+One person got 8 heads!
+A biased coin for sure!
+Or is it??

 What have we done?
-We've ignored the mass of data which indicates that coin flipping produces a binomial distribution; notice that the mode is 6 heads and 4 tails (14 occurrences).
-That's in the range of chance.
-The 8/2, 2/8 and 10/0 results are in the tails of the distribution - infrequent, but EXACTLY what you expect.
+We've ignored the mass of data which indicates that coin flipping produces a binomial distribution; notice that the mode is 5 heads and 5 tails (14 occurrences), exactly as chance predicts.
+The 8/2, 3/7 results are in the tails of the distribution - infrequent, but EXACTLY what you expect.
 By cherry-picking one or two samples from the larger mass of data we can "show" that a coin is biased.